City Mutual Life Assurance Building: History

 During the last fifty years a number of alterations and additions have occurred to the building.
 Most of the changes have not significantly affected the integrity of the original design.
 Sodersteen himself was responsible for the initial alterations.
 The first occurred to the sub-basement level.
-Here, Sodersteen designed a restaurant that was leased to the Picwick Club.
+Here, Sodersteen designed a restaurant that was leased to the Pickwick Club.
 This became well known throughout Sydney for its luncheons, receptions (especially weddings) and its library.
 A second alteration occurred on the eleventh level where minor changes were made to the staff amenities area.
 This level also contained the caretaker's flat and a garden.
 The weight of the soil and the watering of the garden posed problems and the garden was soon removed.
 In 1956 C. C. Ruwald and Howard, Architects, designed extensions to the eleventh level that virtually formed another floor.
 At street level, however, this addition is not prominent and does not interrupt the integrity of the design.

 In 1946 the Society approached Sodersteen to design a mezzanine level within the three storey Assurance chamber.
 Preliminary research indicates that Sodersteen was most displeased with the idea and refused to design the mezzanine.
 Also around this time Sodersteen instigated a lawsuit against the Society regarding the payment of fees for a Pitt Street building design project which had been cancelled.
 Although Sodersteen eventually won the case, the ill feelings generated by the affair meant that he ceased to be the architect for the Society.

 H. Ruskin Rowe became architect for the Society and designed the mezzanine level which was constructed in 1946/7.
 Rowe was formally from the firm of Ross and Rowe, a prominent architectural firm in Sydney, and one of the firms in which Sodersteen received his early architectural training.
 It seems clear that Sodersteen would have objected to the mezzanine addition for a number of reasons.
 Aesthetically, it interrupts the integrity of the chamber space and the clarity of the design intent.
 Professionally, it would seem unfair that a former mentor would alter Sodersteen's design with the knowledge of his displeasure.

 Various other changes have occurred over the years, mainly in the office levels.
 During the 1960s the original floor and wall linings were either been replaced or covered with new materials.

-Originally the City Mutual Society occupied only the ground, first and second floor levels and leased the remaining space in the building, but later occupied most of the building including the car park and former Picwick Club, which were used for the benefit of staff.
+Originally the City Mutual Society occupied only the ground, first and second floor levels and leased the remaining space in the building, but later occupied most of the building including the car park and former Pickwick Club, which were used for the benefit of staff.
 City Mutual occupied the building until the 1990s, at which time the building was converted to strata title and sold to various businesses.